elifesciences-publications/iCLIP_2019/README.md

 by Sean Lee and Tu Lu
 ####Sometimes we found that there are null sequences information within sequencing reads.
 If there is a empty (null) sequence that prevent fastx_toolkits to work, Try to remove these sequences by doing the following.

+### This code is associated with the paper from Lee et al., "Recruitment of mRNAs to P granules by condensation with intrinsically-disordered proteins". eLife, 2020. http://dx.doi.org/10.7554/eLife.52896

 1. replace null character with "~": # example sequencing file named HNNM3BCXY_1_0_1.fastq
     sed -i.bak 's/\x0/~/g' HNNM3BCXY_1_0_1.fastq